peedy2495/ansible-nexus-repositories/README.md

 Tip: you can create a backup of your current structure calling the api-url with
 `{url to your nexus instance}/service/rest/v1/repositorySettings`.
-You're able to use it as loaded json variable to reconstruct your json repos, groups and blobstores ... or just for cheating on the structure ;-)
+You're able to use it as loaded json variable to restore your repos, groups and blobstores structure ... or just for cheating on the structure ;-)

 ## How does it work?